JdevStudio/STABLE-ETHIOPIAN-BIRR-COIN-ETBX-/README.md

-# Brazilian Real Stable Coin - Project Overview
+# Ethiopian Stable Coin - Project Overview

-This project is a exercise around the creation of a Brazilian-real peggued stable coin based on ERC20 protocol on the Ethereum.
+This project is a exercise around the creation of a EThiopian peggued stable coin based on ERC20 protocol on the Ethereum.

-The proposed coin will have its price around 1.0 BRL, enforced by a Seigniorage algorithm that issues more coins when the price rises and reduces supply when the price falls.
+The proposed coin will have its price around 1.0 ETBS, enforced by a Seigniorage algorithm that issues more coins when the price rises and reduces supply when the price falls.

 # Stable Coins